HL7/FHIR-ONC-Meds/source/pages/pdmp.md

 ### Introduction

 In the United States, every state is deploying a Prescription Drug Monitoring Program (PDMP) which track controlled substance prescriptions within the state.
 Overtime, these PDMP databases start to provide rich information on provider and patient behaviors with respect to prescribing and use of controlled substances (primarily opioids).
-Enabling a Provider to access a Patient's PDMP data during care delivery will help in avoiding potential drug misuse, abuse and diversion.
+Enabling a Provider to access a Patient's PDMP data during care delivery will help avoid potential drug misuse, abuse and diversion.
 In order to reduce opioid abuse, some states have implemented policies mandating Providers to check the state PDMP for the Patient's controlled substance history before prescribing controlled substances.
 To further address opioid abuse which is a current national priority, the US Meds Prescription Drug Monitoring Program FHIR Implementation Guide (US Meds PDMP FHIR IG) outlines how systems can access PDMP data for a patient from the state PDMP systems using the HL7 FHIR standard.
 For general background on state PDMPs, see the Centers for Disease Control and Prevention [what states need to know about PDMPs](https://www.cdc.gov/drugoverdose/pdmp/states.html).

 ### Scope

-This section outlines the transactions which are in-scope and not in-scope for the US Meds PDMP FHIR IG.
+This section outlines the transactions which are in-scope and not in-scope for the US Medications PRMP FHIR Implementation Guide.
 As shown in the Figure 1 below, the PDMP eco-system can be simplified for the purpose of this project to consist of EHRs or Clinical Systems, Pharmacies and the State PDMP systems.

 The US Meds PDMP FHIR IG defines how an EHR or an App or other Clinical Systems can access a Patient's controlled substance prescription history from the State PDMP systems.
 This is identified by Interaction 3 in the diagram.
 All other interactions such as Interaction 1 and 2 in the diagram below are important for the overall PDMP eco-system, they are not in-scope for this project and IG.